 If you’re on the accelerated graduate degree programme, your studies will be four years' long (plus one year if you study for the intercalated degree).

 After medical school you’ll apply to complete a two year foundation programme during which you will be paid a salary.
 This is a general medical training programme, where you’ll combine work experience with training.
 During the foundation years you will move around different medical specialties.
 One third of the way through the second year you will be asked to make a choice about which specialty training you would like to embark on in later years.

-(3 years at present for GP, and for other specialties 5 to 8 years)
+Specialty training (three years at present for GP, and for other specialties five to eight years)

 Once you begin GP specialty training it will be three years long.
 If you choose other specialty training pathways, the length of training will vary between five to eight years according to specialty.
 For example paediatrics normally involves ten more years of training after medical school.